dankeemahill/naco/README.md

 +   improve map interaction/make drawing the border not suck
 +   add more meaningful city data

-I also am using this as an opportunity to experiment with Backbone, so I'll be doing most of my work on the "backbone" branch.
+I also am using this as an opportunity to experiment with Backbone.
 Please fork or Tweet me [@DanHillReports](http://twitter.com/danhillreports) if you have ideas!